Let’s kick things off with a key question: are you communicating internally with your PMM team? 🙋♂️

 The very best product marketers need no encouragement when it comes to sharing their competitive intelligence findings with their teams - and this stretches far beyond the product marketing team.

-When we completed our research survey as part of our report into competitive intelligence, we found that there were as many as four departments product marketers turn to when sharing results, ahead of product marketing itself, with sales (86.8%), product (83.1%), executives and leadership (77.2%), and marketing (75%) identified as the key quartet as far as information sharing is concerned, before product marketing even entered the fray.
+When we completed our research survey as part of our report on competitive intelligence, we found that there were as many as five departments product marketers mainly turn to when sharing results.
+Ahead of product marketing itself, with sales (82.4%), product (52.9%), customer success (51.8%), executives and leadership (45.9), and marketing (30.6) identified as the key quintet as far as information sharing is concerned, before product marketing even entered the fray.

 As for the most common methods for spreading the good CI word?
 In-person/team-by-team feedback and email segmentation were both earmarked as being the two most popular methods for feeding back to product marketing teams.